 The first year, they were on the corner of the property, which turned out to be the county-owned Osceola Heritage Park.
 One tent, then two, then they moved into the Events Center.
 Then the crowd got so big the fire marshal spoke up, and they moved to the Arena, where they normally have concerts and rodeos.
 That’s where the auction floor is now.
 Drive in one end, out the other: “It’s perfect.”

 Mecum Kissimmee is the first major auction of the year, and as such benefits from pent-up demand, as well as sellers looking to pay off their Christmas.
-It’s an annual perfect storm of an auction, according to Gerdes.
+It’s an annual perfect storm of an auction, Gerdes says.

 Dave Magers, CEO since 2012: Magers, a longtime car buff, was hired by family patriarch Dana Mecum—the company is still Mecum-owned—to leave his career in finance and insurance and come run the business end.
 While Magers keeps the business’ engine running in the background, Dana runs the auctions.

 Mecum sells cars for well into six figures.
-In 2022, over 30 vehicles transacted above the million dollar mark, and Mecum boasted multiple world-record prices for individual vehicles throughout the year.
+In 2022, more than 30 vehicles transacted above the million-dollar mark, and Mecum boasted multiple world-record prices for individual vehicles throughout the year.
 Still, Magers considers Mecum the “blue collar” auction company.

 “The high-end cars we attract are just part of the evolution of the company.
 We want the guys buying a $3000 car, and the guy buying a $3 million car.”